-If you’re among the almost 50 percent of Americans who statistics show make New Year’s resolutions, be sure to remember gardening when setting your goals for 2013.
+If you’re among the almost 50 percent of Americans who statistics show make New Year’s resolutions, be sure to remember gardening when setting your goals for next year.
 In fact, consider putting gardening at the top of your list.

 Gardening can help you achieve some of the other resolutions that are often at the top of resolution lists, such as slowing down from the hectic pace, living a simpler life, exercising and losing weight.

-To help you get started, here are five goals to consider adding to your list of New Year’s resolutions for 2013:
+To help you get started, here are five goals to consider adding to your list of New Year’s resolutions:

-- If you’re not a gardener, become one.
+1. If you’re not a gardener, become one.
 You don’t even have to have a yard.
 Condo and apartment dwellers might be surprised to know how many flowers, herbs and small vegetables they can grow in pots.
-Non-gardeners might also be surprised to learn that gardening is exercise.
+Beginning gardeners might also be surprised to learn that gardening is exercise and gardening is good for you in other ways as well.
 Like all exercises, gardening will help you burn calories while helping you reduce stress and unplug.
 It will also teach you patience — after all, you can’t hurry Mother Nature!

-What gardening resolutions are you making for 2013?
+What gardening resolutions are you making?
 Please share your ideas in the comments section below.
 And don’t be surprised if we check back with you in a few months to see how you’re doing.
 (One study we saw found that only 8 percent of people who make New Year’s resolutions actually keep them!)